Team100/Team-100-Website/README.md

 http://www.team100.org

-Starting in Augest 2018 the Team 100 website was redesiged using [SquareSpace](https://www.squarespace.com/) This repo is an archive of the former website.
+Starting in Augest 2018 the Team 100 website was redesiged using [SquareSpace](https://www.squarespace.com/)

+This repo is an archive of the former website.
+The former website can be viewed on [GitHub Pages](https://team100.github.io/Team-100-Website/)